MARKET SNAPSHOT: S&P 500, Nasdaq Book Narrow Records Ahead Of Memorial Day Weekend

 Read:Buoyant U.S. economy rides out rough political sea, but more storms ahead (http://www.marketwatch.com/story/buoyant-us-economy-rides-out-rough-political-sea-but-more-storms-ahead-2017-05-21)

-U.S.-listed shares of BlackBerry Ltd. (BB.T) closed 1% lower, even after the company said the final award in its arbitration with Qualcomm Inc. (QCOM) was $940 million--above the $815 million that had been announced in an interim ruling in April.
+U.S.-listed shares of BlackBerry Ltd. (BB.T) closed 1% lower, even after the company said the final award in its arbitration with Qualcomm Inc. (QCOM) was $940 million--higher than the $815 million that had been announced in an interim ruling in April.
 Shares of Qualcomm lost 0.1%.

 Read:Nutanix spikes as bigger customers sign on to hybrid cloud (http://www.marketwatch.com/story/nutanix-spikes-as-bigger-customers-sign-on-to-hybrid-cloud-2017-05-25)